szymon-sawicki/cinema-app/README.md

 - finding screening by movie
 - finding screening by date
 - finding screening by cinema
+- deleting screening
+- updating screening

 Tickets service:

 - creating tickets with availability checking for given screening
 - generating map with booked seat of given screening
+- deleting ticket

+Users service:

+- creating new user
+- updating user
+- deleting user

 ## NEXT TASKS TO DO

 - implement all missing methods in services and test them
 - write all javadoc stubs